dssgabriel/kokkos-comm/docs/dev/impl_comm_space.rst

     } // end KokkosComm

-Partial specialiazition for each API struct
+Partial specialization for each API struct
 ===========================================

 The core API functions are actually implemented by partial specializations of structs.
 Conceptually, there is an internal interface that needs to be satisfied for each API: